dengsgo/go-decorator/README.md

 - Add the comment `//go:decor F` to use the decorator (`F` is the decorator function) to quickly complete the logic such as "boilerplate code injection, non-intrusive function behavior change, control logic flow";
 - You can freely define functions as decorators and apply them to any top-level function or method;
-- Support the use of multiple (line) '//go: decor' decorator decorate the functions;
+- Support the use of multiple (line) `//go:decor` decorator decorate the functions;
 - Support comment `type T types` type declaration, decorator will automatically decorate proxy all methods with `T` or `*T` as the receiver;
 - The decorator supports optional parameters, which brings more possibilities to development.
 - Support compile-time lint verification to ensure the robustness of Go compiled code.
 - Provide helpful error hints to detect problems at compile time and give the cause and line number of the error (e.g. undefined decorator or unreferenced package, etc.).
 - Enhancing the target function only at compile time does not degrade the performance of the compiled program, nor does it have reflection operations.

 Decorator usage can be similar to other languages such as Python, TypeScript.
-(Ideal for caching, forensics, logging, and other scenarios, as a aid to free up duplicate coding).
+(Ideal for caching, forensics, logging, and other scenarios, as an aid to free up duplicate coding).

 > `go-decorator` is a compile-time decorator injection technique.
 Using it does not affect your project's source files and does not generate additional `.go` files or other redundant files in your project.
 This injection method is very different from the `go:generate` generation method.